About Shelby Williams

 - The outreach campaigns by Belkins experts brought a high amount of pre-qualified prospects — every third response was positive.
 Out of 473 gathered prospects, Belkins delivered 261 warm prospects.
-Out of these prospects, 50% potentially ready for closing deals and discussing partnerships.
+Out of these prospects, 50% are potentially ready for closing deals and discussing partnerships.
 The other 50% were open for dialogue and engagement.

-- Having started with outreach across golf clubs and country clubs, Shelby Williams expanded the search for leads, going way beyond HoReCa facilities and offering their services to businesses in the other fields.
+- Having started with outreach across golf clubs and country clubs, Shelby Williams expanded the search for business leads, going way beyond HoReCa facilities and offering their services to businesses in the other fields.

 - Currently, Shelby Williams is processing the received flow of qualified prospects and actively referring Belkins to new clients and customers.
 As our cooperation continues, we’re looking forward to new achievements and collaborative results.

 - Don’t rely on cold calls as your sole method of generating B2B leads.
 Calling your prospects after engaging them via cold emails increases your chances of making an appointment or closing a deal.

 - B2B lead generation and outreach require a personalized approach and customization.
 It is always important to remember about your target audience, their needs, and their goals.

 - It’s always worth exploring new tools and means to improve your lead generation.
 If your competitors don’t use them, they are losing opportunities and giving you a powerful edge.

 - Prospect qualification and processing take a lot of time.
 Therefore, getting a certified team to cover that part of your workflow will optimize your resources and provide you with results at a much quicker pace.